Have you seen the movie Limitless?

 “First, a healthy amount of sleep is vital for “brain plasticity,” or the brain’s ability to adapt to input.
 If we sleep too little, we become unable to process what we’ve learned during the day and we have more trouble remembering it in the future.
 Researchers also believe that sleep may promote the removal of waste products from brain cells—something that seems to occur less efficiently when the brain is awake.”

-But beyond mere fatigue, headaches, and a predisposition to taking your spouse’s head off for minor infractions, chronic sleep deprivation can be linked with depression, high blood pressure, a compromised immune system, and even seizures.
+Beyond mere fatigue, headaches, and a predisposition to taking your spouse’s head off for minor infractions, chronic sleep deprivation can be linked with depression, high blood pressure, a compromised immune system, and even seizures.

-Remember that the next time you plan on pulling an all-nighter study session.
-Actually, on this subject, Brainscape’s engaging study app is an excellent aid that helps you prepare for exams in good time, saving you from even needing to go down this route in the first place.
+While we're talking study, Brainscape’s engaging study app is an excellent aid that helps you prepare for exams in good time, saving you from even needing to go down this route in the first place.

 Even the most knowledge-intensive subjects—like the bar exam and medical exams—can be prepared for with our adaptive flashcard learning platform.
 This comes down to the app’s intelligent design and algorithm, which is based on decades of cognitive science research.
 Brainscape works with your brain to help you master the material, manage your time effectively, and retain the information in half the time it would otherwise take you.

 3.2.
-When studying gets in the way of quality sleep
+When Studying Gets in the Way of Quality Sleep

 The science is clear on the importance of sleep for brain health.
 But are you studying in a way that’s actually compromising your ability to sleep?
 The wrong study methodology can actually cause insomnia: difficulty falling and/or staying asleep.